-Quickly becoming as mandatory a stop on the tri-state pizza-pilgrim map as Coney Island’s Totonno’s and New Haven’s Pepe’s, Zero Otto Nove is not only a pizzeria but a sprawling trattoria with an expansive menu and a pretty impressive pasta al forno.
+As mandatory a stop on the tristate pizza-pilgrim map as Coney Island’s Totonno’s and New Haven’s Pepe’s, Zero Otto Nove is not only a pizzeria but a sprawling trattoria with an expansive menu and a pretty impressive pasta al forno.
 The Neapolitan wood-fired-oven pizza, though, is the thing.
 It’s light and puffy-lipped, tender to the bite with just a hint of chew, nicely balanced, and topped with first-rate ingredients.
-Purists will want to try the margherita ($13.95), of course, made according to strict Neapolitan-pizza-police guidelines, with buffalo mozzarella.
-But don’t forgo the relatively outré La Riccardo ($13.95)— smoked mozzarella, pancetta, and butternut-squash purée.
+Purists will want to try the margherita dabbed with melted blobs of buffalo mozzarella like a painter’s palette.
+But don’t forgo the relatively outré La Riccardo — smoked mozzarella, pancetta, and butternut-squash purée.